Palantir: 2003–2008: Founding and early years

+There are at least four versions of the story of Palantir's founding, but they all say that Thiel and Karp produced software that others found applications for.

-According to the Wall Street Journal, when Palantir was launched in 2004, other than Thiel and Karp, there were three investors, but little interest from venture capital firms, so Thiel and his venture fund largely bankrolled the initial $30 million cost.
-Later In-Q-Tel invested about $2 million.
-According to Techcrunch, Palantir's $7.5 million Series A (June 2006) was led by Oakhouse Partners and its $10.5 million Series B (November 2006) was led by REV. In-Q-Tel and the others did not get board seats in exchange for their support.
-Karp's biographer Michael Steinberger notes that, even later, when the company attracted significant outside money, it never gave up a board seat.
+According to The Wall Street Journal, when Palantir launched in 2004, there were three investors other than Thiel and Karp but little interest from venture capital firms, so Thiel and his venture fund largely bankrolled the initial $30 million cost.
+CIA-affiliated venture capital firm In-Q-Tel invested about $2 million.
+According to Techcrunch, Oakhouse Partners led Palantir's $7.5 million Series A (June 2006) and REV led its $10.5 million Series B (November 2006).
+In its early years, Palantir maintained founder control by declining to offer board seats to investors, including In-Q-Tel.
+This practice continued through subsequent funding rounds.

-Steinberger also writes that Karp, who primarily oversaw the company’s operations, disliked companies like Google and Facebook, fearing that public backlash against Big Data might wrongly implicate Palantir, which, unlike them, neither collected nor sold data.
-Facebook became a contrasting example for Palantir—partly fueled by Thiel's investment and board role at Facebook, creating a kind of sibling rivalry.
+The New Republic called Karp's formation of Palantir an embrace of techno-militarism to advance American global supremacy through hard power and targeted violence.
+The Wall Street Journal said Palantir had a "pro-America ethos" from its inception, highlighting a 2025 fellowship where fellows received a four-week seminar on Western civilization and whether it was worth defending.

 According to the Journal, for two years the company continuously revised its technology based on the demands of analysts from the intelligence agencies, introduced to them by In-Q-Tel.
-A 2009 VentureBeat article says that most of the intelligence community knew about the company by word of mouth.
+A 2009 VentureBeat article said that most of the intelligence community knew about the company by word of mouth.
 In its early years its work included a subprime lender study for Center for Public Integrity and analyses of Somali piracy, Hezbollah, and the platform used to detect the Chinese GhostNet.
 Palantir said computers alone using artificial intelligence could not defeat an adaptive adversary.
 Instead, it proposed using human analysts to explore data from many sources, called intelligence augmentation.

-Journalist Whitney Webb, who is noted for her investigative work on Jeffrey Epstein, has written that Palantir's origin was the Pentagon's "Total Awareness Program" and that Palantir is a CIA front.
-She also links Palantir and Thiel to the CIA, Mossad, and the Epstein network's alleged plan to create "an Orwellian nightmare".
-She has published these theories on the Chinese version of MintPress News, a far-left site known for being part of the "Russian web of disinformation", and through Trineday, a publisher found by the conspiracy theorist Kris Millegan.
-The Washington Report on Middle East Affairs describes Webb as a MintPress journalist.

 2010–2012: Expansion

 In April 2010, Palantir announced a partnership with Thomson Reuters to sell the Palantir Metropolis product as "QA Studio" (a quantitative analysis tool).
-On June 18, 2010, Vice President Joe Biden and Office of Management and Budget Director Peter Orszag held a press conference at the White House announcing the success of fighting fraud in the stimulus by the Recovery Accountability and Transparency Board (RATB).
-Biden credited the success to the software, Palantir, being deployed by the federal government.
+On June 18, 2010, Vice President of the United States Joe Biden and Office of Management and Budget Director Peter Orszag held a press conference at the White House announcing the success of fighting fraud in the stimulus by the Recovery Accountability and Transparency Board (RATB).
+Biden credited Palantir with supporting the Recovery Accountability and Transparency Board's fraud detection efforts, highlighting specific cases identified through the system.
 He announced that the capability would be deployed at other government agencies, starting with Medicare and Medicaid.

-Estimates were $250 million in revenues in 2011.
+Industry analysts estimated Palantir's 2011 revenues at approximately $250 million.